Call now

 Key Features to Look For:

-Comprehensive curriculum covering biohazard cleaning, PPE, and bloodborne pathogens.
+• Comprehensive curriculum covering biohazard cleaning, PPE, bloodborne pathogens, and the foundations of a rewarding career in biohazard cleanup.

-Choosing a high-quality program will not only provide technical expertise but will also prepare you for the physical and emotional rigors of the job.
+Choosing a high-quality program will not only provide technical expertise but will also prepare you for the physical and emotional rigors of the job, which is crucial whether you work for an employer or pursue a crime scene cleaning franchise opportunity.

 Moving Forward in Biohazard Remediation